Deploying Docker container#

 This modality provides the same features as the headless mode plus the ability to drive the OpenQuake Engine via the oq command on a terminal.

-The container prompt will appear, here you play with the oq shell command.
+The container prompt will appear, and you will have the possibility to run oq via the command line interface.

 After you have restarted you container (same commands as the headless mode) you can re-attach the container shell using: